 Fountains at Bellagio Show Las Vegas

 The $40 million Bellagio fountain show is equipped with 1,200 nozzles and 4,500 lights, making it the most expensive and ambitious water feature the company ever has done.
-This is one of the premier free things to do in Las Vegas.
+The fountain show is one of the premier free things to do in Las Vegas.
 There is plenty of room on the sidewalk to sit or stand while you watch this spectacular water show.
 The shows, each set to a different song, run the gamut.

 M&M’s World Las Vegas

 You can find M&M candy in every color of the rainbow plus fill up on ice cream.
-Make plans to visit this great candy store and museum next time you are in the Las Vegas area.
+Make plans to visit this excellent candy store and museum next time you are in the Las Vegas area.

 M&Ms World is a unique 28,000 square-foot entertainment-retail complex in the heart of the Las Vegas strip.
 Admission is free.
 Location: 3785 S. Las Vegas Blvd.
 Las Vegas, NV 89109 (702) 736-7611.
 Location: Near the corner of the Strip and Tropicana Avenue.
 Next door to the MGM Grand hotel-casino.